 No Single Day Oyster Pay Once Ride-At-Will Tickets

-Even though this option is available in many overseas cities the people who decide London's fares have decided not to allow passengers to buy electronic ticketing variants of the single day ODTC.
+Even though this option is available in many overseas cities the people who decide London's fares do not want London's railway passengers to buy electronic ticketing variants of the Day Off-Peak Travelcard.
 They prefer PAYG with fares capping, citing the ability to change one's journey at a whim without having to buy a new ticket as representing some kind of 'holy grail' that makes everything good.

 No Problems With Weekly / Other Period Oyster Tickets

 There are some people here in London who refuse to use PAYG electronic ticketing.
 This is because they feel that there are too many problems with failed 'touchings' that result in the system invoking maximum fares - which they see as being charged a penalty fare - even though they have done nothing wrong.
-These issues do not cause problems to passengers with weekly or longer 'Travelcard' period tickets that are loaded on Oyster cards - and who are only travelling within the correct fares zones for their ticket.
+These issues do not usually cause problems to passengers with weekly or longer 'Travelcard' period tickets that are loaded on Oyster cards - and who are only travelling within the correct fares zones for their ticket.